 Pet Loss Educator | Creator of Award-Winning Sympathy Gifts

 Erica is a certified pet bereavement specialist and coach.
 She leads a free monthly virtual support group and is an in-demand international speaker.
-With clinical musical training, Erica helps people navigate their grief through the... show more
+With clinical musical training, Erica helps people navigate their grief through the... healing power of music.
+Her artistic talents also shine through hand-painted pet portraits, showcasing her love for animals and dedication to capturing their spirits on canvas.
+Erica has thoughtfully created the entire line of Wolfie’s Wish healing products.
+She also wrote and illustrated “Tails Of Spirit Pets” and “Tails of Spirit Cats” books and most recently released “Maybe I’m Normal: 10 Things I Wish I Knew About Pet Loss”show more

 Co-Founder, Codapet | Founder, Peaceful Passing